This blog is my resignation from a job I’ve held my whole life.

 I never say no—at least not when I know the answer wanted is yes.

-The answer wanted this time was yes, and I said no, because that was the true answer, the honest answer, the Right Thing To Do for myself answer.
+The answer wanted this time was yes, and I said no, because that was the true answer, the honest answer, the Right-Thing-To-Do-for-myself answer.
 I said it repeatedly to the two people whom I love best in all the world.
 There was upset, and outrage, and fury.
-There was a scene, not a violent smash-the-dishes-scene but a verbal scene, the kind I’ve spent my whole life trying desperately to avoid, the kind of scene that makes me want to run out the door and throw up somewhere.
+There was a scene, not a violent smash-the-dishes-scene but a verbal scene, the kind I’ve spent my whole life trying desperately to avoid, the kind of scene that makes me want to run out the door and throw up under a bush.
 The word “betrayal” was used.
 But something about the whole situation woke up a deep streak of stubbornness in my nature and I just kept saying no.

 I laid awake all night crying, telling myself now I was truly alone, as these two who heard “no” from me are the center of my heart.

 But the next day I asked one of them if he still loved me, even though I said no.

 Now, bear with me while I explain what all this has to do with this blog.

 I’m a writer.
 I’ve got a finished manuscript, another started, and am exploring the hair-raising process of getting published.
 I’ve always been a writer, since I was a child, but I’ve always tried to stifle it, hide it, ignore it and otherwise amputate the desire to do it from my life.

 Because I find I can’t write anything but the truth.